 If you are pregnant or think you may be pregnant you should inform the department before attending for your scan.
 Also certain radioactive substances are excreted in breast milk.
 If you are breastfeeding you should tell us prior to coming for your scan, so we can advise you of any special precautions.

 What happens during the scan?

-Prior to your scan you will be asked to use the toilet and empty your bladder.
-You do not have to undress for the scan but will be asked to remove metal objects such as keys or coins from your pockets.
+You do not have to undress for the scan but will be asked to remove metal objects such as keys or coins from your pockets and to take off any jewellery.